 With housing prices at an all-time high in Kirkland and housing shortages across the region, it is increasingly important to provide more housing options that are affordable for those who want to live here.
 Each demographic—elderly, families, immigrants, students, recent graduates, and those who simply struggle to get by—have unique situations, and distinct needs as it relates to housing.
 We need to ensure that we have a variety of solutions that can address many different needs, lifestyles, and income levels.

 As a former Planning Commissioner, I supported regulations to encourage more cottage housing, accessory dwelling units (ADUs), transit oriented development, and residential suites in the City.
 All serve a different purpose, and all are needed to help address housing affordability.
 I am proud of my work on Council in supporting affordable housing options such as revised regulations to promote the "missing middle" and reducing regulatory barriers that provide efficiencies in building houses or multi-family units.
 I have helped make sure that Kirkland leads the way in piloting workforce housing options and works collaboratively with our regional partners like A Regional Coalition for Housing (ARCH) and the King County Housing Authority to implement housing solutions that support our diverse population.
-I plan to continue to support these efforts and look for ways we can be doing more as a community.
+I am particularly proud of working to fund and locate a shelter for women and families that provides emergency housing and services to help people get back on their feet.
+The shelter opened in 2020, which was an important milestone as it addresses a significant need across the eastside.
+I plan to continue to support efforts to address our housing affordability issues, help transition people into permanent housing, and doing more as a community regarding all things housing.